iWinston/typeorm-plus/README.md

 small applications with a few tables to large scale enterprise applications.
 TypeORM helps you to:

-* automatically create in the database table schemas based on your models
+* automatically create in the database tables based on your models
 * ability to transparently insert / update / delete to the database your objects
 * map your selections from tables to javascript objects and map table columns